cbh6/cbh-configs/eslint-prettier-vscode-configs.md

 }
 ```

-Prettier configuration are not needed on the vscode settings.json file since **settings will be read from (listed by priority):**
+Prettier configuration is not needed on the vscode settings.json file since **settings will be read from (listed by priority):**

 - Prettier configuration file
 - .editorconfig